Which iPod Should I Buy for Audiobooks?

 But that’s me.
 If you have determined that the size of your audiobook device is not that important, then the iPod Classic can be a fine choice.
 In terms of handling audiobooks, it’s pretty much identical to older generation iPod Nanos I used to recommend.
 And it might be a better choice for you if you want to carry a really large collection of music, videos, or podcasts along with your audiobooks.
 The iPod Classic has almost 3 times the capacity of the largest iPod Touch, while costing $150 less.

 But it’s a dead man walking.
-I think it will be discontinued before the end of 2012.
+I thought it would be discontinued 2013, and expect it to go away any day now.
 The future is iOS devices.

 Why Not the iPod Shuffle?